JonOpacich/To-Do-List/README.md

 ## Development
 Created by:
   * Jonathan W Opacich 2018.
-The project was an assignment for the U of M Full Stack Web Developer Bootcamp during Summer 2018.
+This project was an assignment for the U of M Full Stack Web Developer Bootcamp during Summer 2018.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)